-Sample Curriculum Plan (Bolded Courses Must Be Taken at the Noted Time)
+Example of Curriculum Plan (Bolded Courses Must Be Taken at the Noted Time)

 YEAR I

-12:11:1 Fall Semester Spring Semester Regression and lab PSY 6217 (4) Assessment Sequence 1) Psych Assessment 2) Evidence Based Assessment CLP 6438 CLP 7379 (3) Psychopathology CLP 6166 (3) Ethics & Professional Problems PSY 7931 (2) Intro to Clinical Psych PSY 6065 (3) Independent Research PSY 6917 (2) Total Credits 10 Total Credits 10
+Fall Semester Spring Semester

+Regression and lab PSY 6217 (4) Assessment Sequence 1) Psych Assessment 2) Evidence Based CLP 6438 CLP 7379 (3)

+Assessment (3)

+Psychopathology CLP 6166 (3) Ethics & Professional Problems PSY 7931 (2)

+Intro to Advanced Psych PSY 6065 (3) Independent Research PSY 6917 (2)

+Total Credits 10 Total Credits 10

-^{} During the summer after the first year, students will be observing and co-facilitating clinical assessments at the PSC as part of the Assessment sequence.
+During the summer after the first year, students will be observing and co-facilitating clinical assessments at the PSC as part of the Assessment sequence.
 Students can take courses (when available) and work on their master's thesis during the summer.

 YEAR II

+Fall Semester Spring Semester

+Clinical Psych CLP 7188 (3) Psychometrics (4)

+Interventions

-Fall Semester Spring Semester Clinical Psych Interventions CLP 7188 (3) Psychometrics (4) Clinical Skills PSY 6946 (2) Choice of DSK courses (3) Multivariate Stats (3) Thesis PSY 6971 (2) Clinical Practicum PSY 6946 (1) Clinical Practicum PSY 6946 (1) Total Credits 9 Total Credits 10
+Clinical Skills PSY 6946 (2) Choice of DSK courses (3)

+Multivariate Stats (3) Thesis PSY 6971 (2)

+Clinical Practicum PSY 6946 (1) Clinical Practicum PSY 6946 (1)

+Total Credits 9 Total Credits 10

-^{} Students in the second year and above must register for one hour of clinical practicum (PSY 6946) per term in the Fall and Spring for every supervision group that they attend in the clinic.
+Students in the second year and above must register for one hour of clinical practicum (PSY 6946) per term in the Fall and Spring for every supervision group that they attend in the clinic.

-^{} Students register for 6 total thesis hours, 2 of which are required during the semester when the Master's degree is granted.
+Students register for 6 total thesis hours, 2 of which are required during the semester when the M.A.
+Along the Way degree is granted.